If you're a nominated individual, it’s important you're supported to meet your responsibilities.

 Workplace culture is the character and personality of your organisation, and having a positive workplace culture is vital to delivering high quality care and support.

-- A key part of having a positive workplace culture is having a strong set of workplace values and ensuring that your staff match them.
-Our 'Values based recruitment toolkit' can help you recruit people who have the right values.
+A key part of having a positive workplace culture is having a strong set of workplace values and ensuring that your staff match them.
+Our Recruiting for values webpage can help you recruit people who have the right values.

 Network and learn with other nominated individuals